Are you thinking of moving to Anglesey? We have put together this easy guide full of information about the picturesque Isle of Anglesey.

 Take a step back in time and explore the Maritime Museum at Holyhead.
 It has many exhibits where you can learn about the shipwrecks that have taken place on the rocky shores nearby.

-The average cost of purchasing a property in Holyhead sits at £151,907 over the last year.
+The average cost of purchasing a property in Holyhead sits at £179,066 in September 2021.

 Renting in Holyhead, depending on what it is you’re after, can cost you between £440 per calendar month up to around £750.